Randall King brings authentic country look and sound to Fairfest

 Larry Fleet

 Larry Fleet, who is headlining the July 14 show in Hastings, was born in White Bluff, Tennessee, part of a family with rich heritage in bluegrass music.
 When he was 6, he joined a band called the Happy Two, which belonged to his great-grandfather and great-uncle.
-His great-unle taught him to play the guitary and fiddle.
+His great-uncle taught him to play the guitar and fiddle.

 For a number of years, Fleet worked as a radio promoter and electrician to support himself while developing his musical talents.
 In 2017, he competed on “Real Country,” a singing competition on the USA Network.
 He placed second on the show, which led to him recording several independent releases prior to signing with the Big Loud record label in 2019.